-Formula to size VOL capacity of Dynamic Provisioning or Dynamic Tiering
+Formula to size VOL capacity of Dynamic Provisioning or Dynamic Tiering (VSP 5000 series)

 If you use a virtual volume, calculate the total LDEV capacity of the virtual volume that is associated with the CLPR.

 To check the LDEV capacity of the virtual volume, see the LDEVs tab in the Logical Devices window of Device Manager - Storage Navigator.